 - All animals should have legally required vaccinations that may be checked.

-EDC Orlando provides an accessible viewing area for each stage.
-To gain access, please check in and pick up your wristband at the Access Center.
+To gain access to viewing platforms, please check in and pick up your wristband at the Access Center.

 Accessible Viewing Area Policies:

 - Companions may be asked to stand if capacity is reached.